Packing Instructions

 frequently asked questions

 For some of our larger transportation days, there is a MASH table set up where medications are collected.
-For other day please USE BUS MAIL!
+For other days please hand the medication to a Walden Staff Member.

+All daily medications in pill form must be packaged in “blister packs”.
+Most pharmacies will provide this service upon request but require lead time.
 All medications sent to camp should be sent in their original containers with original labels.
-Pack all medications in a sealed container with this form completed and hand it to the counsellor on your child’s bus at departure on the first day of camp.
+Pack all medications in a sealed container with this online form or this paper form completed and hand it to the counsellor on your child’s bus at departure on the first day of camp.
 Make sure to include an ample supply.

 Your child’s health is of the utmost importance to us – please keep us well informed by using this procedure for even the most simple of medications.